imdeepmind/imdeepmind.github.io/docs/programming-languages/python/file-handling.md

 # File Handling

 File handling is an essential part of Python programming.
-It allows you to perform various operations such as reading, writing, and manipulating files stored on your system.
+It allows We to perform various operations such as reading, writing, and manipulating files stored on Our system.
 Python provides built-in functions and modules to work with files in a simple and efficient manner.

 ## Key Concepts in File Handling

 1. **Files**: A file is a named location on a storage device used to store data.
 File handling refers to the process of opening, reading, writing, and closing files.

-2. **File Modes**: When working with files, Python allows you to specify the mode in which a file is opened:
+2. **File Modes**: When working with files, Python allows We to specify the mode in which a file is opened:

    - **`'r'` (Read)**: Opens the file for reading (default mode).
 The file must exist.
    - **`'w'` (Write)**: Opens the file for writing.
 If the file exists, its contents are erased; if it doesn’t exist, a new file is created.